andrewrgarcia/tensorscout/docs/source/api.rst

 Global Methods
 -----------------
-At the time, tensorscout is a lean module composed of only 2 decorators.
+At the time, tensorscout is a lean module composed of 3 decorators.

 .. autoclass:: tensorscout.cakerun